Native American Boarding School Healing Coalition

 List of Indian Boarding Schools in the United States

-In August 2023, NABS released its latest research identifying 523 Indian boarding schools in the United States.
-This three-year project resulted in the largest known list of U.S. Indian boarding schools ever compiled to date.
+In February 2025, NABS released its latest research identifying 526 Indian boarding schools in the United States.
+This is the largest known list of U.S. Indian boarding schools ever compiled to date.
 See the full list here.

 Truth and Healing Commission on Indian Boarding School Policies Act

-WE HAVE A RIGHT TO KNOW THE TRUTH For over 150 years, hundreds of thousands of Native children were taken or coerced away from their families and Tribes and forced to attend government- and religious-run Indian boarding schools.
-These schools were tools of colonization, assimilation, and genocide, resulting in the loss of land, language, culture, traditional foods, and the permanent separation of children from their families.
-Survivors of Indian boarding schools have described physical, sexual, psychological, and spiritual abuse and neglect.
-Many other children died, went missing, or were murdered while in the custody of these schools, unable to tell their stories.
+For over 150 years, hundreds of thousands of Native children were taken from their families and forced to attend government- and church-run Indian boarding schools.
+These institutions were tools of colonization and assimilation, causing loss of language, culture, land, and family connection.
+Survivors have reported widespread physical, sexual, emotional, and spiritual abuse, while many children died, went missing, or were killed—unable to share their stories.

 WHY A TRUTH AND HEALING COMMISSION IS NEEDED